theodore-s-beers/feruca/README.md

 "replacement character," `U+FFFD`.
 Conformant implementations of the UCA are explicitly allowed to follow this approach.
 It does mean, however, that a handful of lines (out of hundreds of thousands) in the conformance tests need to be skipped.
-If you look at the `conformance` function in the tests module, you will see that any line containing a surrogate code point is passed over.
+If you look at the `conformance` function in the tests module, you'll see that any line containing a surrogate code point is passed over.

 ## Bincode